Denisoidd/Distillation/README.md

 * At first, it must be interesting to change the **alpha** parameter to test the importance of each loss.
 It would be very interesting to test some border cases where **alpha** equals 0 or 1
 * During the `student` training process recuperate not only output of the `teacher` but also recuperate some middle values in order to learn the representation of `teacher` network more thoroughly
 * One of the very interesting experiments could be to try to estimate the possible network sizes of `teacher` and `student` which provide the best performance.
 From one side `teacher` should be complex enough to be able to give sufficient information to the `student` however as it was shown in [On the Effacy of KD](https://openaccess.thecvf.com/content_ICCV_2019/papers/Cho_On_the_Efficacy_of_Knowledge_Distillation_ICCV_2019_paper.pdf) very deep `teacher` networks tend to be not very good teachers
+* Also it could be interesting to train `student` models with different configurations fully on the dataset in order to compare them with its distilated variants